AtomicBool/atomicbool.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Right now working on undergraduate application, former programmer of FRC team back in high school.
+Working on undergraduate applications, having been a former programmer on the FRC team back in high school.
-Have had experience in video game reverse enginerring and simple parts of control theory.
+Have had experience in video game reverse engineering and the basics of control theory.
 Interested in the intersection of robotics, computer science and neuroscience (basically Neural Network), as well as astronautical stuff